IonutInit/portfolio-deployed/README.md

 # Portfolio

-This is the deployed version built with Create React App
+This is the deployed version of my portfolio, built with Create React App

 ---

-To see the original version, made with Vite and having all the original formatitng and linting, go to github.
+The original version, made with Vite and having all the original formatitng and linting, is available at [https://github.com/IonutInit/portfolio](https://github.com/IonutInit/portfolio).